npetrangelo/ultri-websites/coop.ultri.com/docs/tech-coop-products/metered-sass-services/index.md

 ## Service Included with Membership

 * The co-op membership includes $10 per month of service.
-* All usage is above that is charged tot he member the following month.
+* All usage is above that is charged to the member the following month.

-## Measuring Usage

-* We monitor network, cpu and storage for each member at various points.

-## Calculating Metered Service Rates

-* We charge a flat 40% markup to the AWS costs.